mateo9x/shopApp/README.md

 # shopApp
-Mini version of online shop
+Mini version of online shop like Allegro.
+You can search for items, add them to cart, order.
+You can also configure Your account using Spring Security and JWT Token Authorization.

 ## App Run
 From main directory of project: